CMPE146-MP3-PROJECT/FreeRTOS_MP3_Project/lpc40xx_freertos/README.md

 Do not modify anything at this is the folder; it is for FreeRTOS source code only.

-### `l2_standalone_utilities`
+### `l2_utils`

-Input sources here that can be compiled **without** any other dependency on a library other than standard C library.
+Typical sources here that can be compiled **without** any other dependency on a library other than standard C library.

-This folder contains stand-alone libraries, such as `buffer.h` that the drivers or above layers can utilize.
-The distinction of this folder is that you should not include libraries that need other libraries to build (other than standard C).
-For instance, `buffer.h` is great if it is standalone, but if `buffer.h` will use a driver, or another library such as `foo.h` then it is not a standalone library.
+This folder contains utility libraries, such as `buffer.h` that the drivers or above layers can utilize.
+Include code here that does not depend on a lot of other code modules. **Ensure that the code that goes here does not make function calls to higher layers**.

+Another common use case is for instance a driver utilizing a buffer from this folder, or an `l4_io` utilizing an `sl_string` from the code modules at this folder.

 ### `l3_drivers`